Liuyangying/SCDB-LLM/README.md

     This will be used to access openai's api and internal models.

 3. **Data Collection**:
-    The supreme court pdfs are downloaded from the case.law using Noah's script, and all come in the format: "x_[CASE_NAME]" where x is an integer.
+    The supreme court pdfs are downloaded from the case.law using Noah's script, and all come in the format: "pdf[x]_[CASE_NAME]" where x is an integer.
 Before we can extract any text from the PDFs, the files need to be renamed with their <strong>CAP_ID</strong>, which is an ID tag that can be referenced to a corresponding row in the SCDB.
 To do this, first run <strong>rename.py</strong> from your terminal

     ```bash
     python rename.py